 Getting Started with Monitors¶

-Monitors are user-configured custom automated detection tools that collect different types of data, such as infrastructure, application performance, or logs, in real-time.
-They trigger alerts and generate detailed event records when preset rules are satisfied.
+Monitors are user-configured automated detection tools that collect various types of data such as infrastructure, application performance, or logs in real-time.
+They trigger alerts and generate detailed event records when preset rules are met.

 Quick Creation¶